carpentries/instructor-training/_extras/guide.md

 ### How Learning Works: Expertise and Instruction
 ### How Learning Works: Working Memory and Cognitive Load
 ### Building Teaching Skill: Getting Feedback
+### Creating a Positive Learning Environment: Motivation and Demotivation

+As written, this can run long.
+Suggestions:

+* Have the "One Thing" and "What Happens When Accessibility is an Issue" exercises be alternates (i.e. do only one of the two exercises).
+* Remove the "Strategies for Motivating Learners" exercise.
+Many of the strategies mentioned in this list are not directly applicable to our workshops and there is another exercise about motivational strategies that immediately follows.
+We could move this exercise to the "Optional Exercises" section.
+* CK: In general, I approach this section as "which 3 out of the 6 exercises do I want to make SURE I do?" and then if there's time (or interest! depends on the group) I'll add or adapt.

 ### Creating a Positive Learning Environment: Mindset
 ### Building Teaching Skill: The Importance of Practice
 ### Wrap-Up and Homework for Tomorrow